Form 941 Deadline 2026: Quarterly Payroll Tax Due Dates, Deposit Rules, and Filing Checklist

 What To Do If a Form 941 Deadline Was Missed

-As of this May 8, 2026 update, the regular Q1 deadline of April 30 has passed.
-If the Q1 deposits were not all timely and complete, do not wait for the May 11 timely-deposit filing date.
-The practical move is to file the most accurate return possible and resolve unpaid tax quickly.
+As of this June 25, 2026 update, the regular Q1 deadline of April 30 and the May 11 timely-deposit filing date have passed.
+If Q1 was missed, the practical move is to file the most accurate return possible and resolve unpaid tax quickly.
+If Q2 records are still open, close the deposit reconciliation before the July 31 filing date.

 Step 1